-Applied Time Series Analysis examines the models and statistical techniques used to study time series data in economics.
+Advanced Econometrics I (Introduction to Time Series Analysis) examines the models and statistical techniques used to study time series data in economics.
 A central message is that THEORETICAL time series analysis is useful because it helps us understand patterns in actual economic data, as well as CAUSAL relationships.

-The course has two specific objectives.
-The first is to equip students with the tools necessary for state-of-the-art empirical research with economic time series data.
-This is designed for those students who are likely to use time series data in their Ph.D. theses (macro-economics, finance, marketing, accounting,...etc).
-The second objective is to lay out the econometric theory of time series analysis, with an emphasis on recent developments during the past 15-20 years.
+The course is a standard Phd course in Time Series Econometrics and has two specific objectives.
+The first is to equip students with the tools necessary for stateof-the-art empirical research with economic time series data.
+This is designed for those students who are likely to use time series data in their Ph.D. theses (macroeconomics, finance, marketing, accounting,...etc).
+The second objective is to lay out the econometric theory of time series analysis, with an emphasis on recent developments during the past 10-20 years.